CHAPTER 17: PANGA

 CHAPTER 20: TRACE

 Trace watched as the girls rode into town.
-Evan hadn’t liked the idea of splitting up, but with the town under attack, they couldn’t leave innocents defenseless.
-Evan turned his attention to Trace.
+He knew Evan hadn’t liked the idea of splitting up.
+Now he turned his attention to Trace.

 “Mercury will lead us to the Dark Lord, but we need you to do what you do be best.
 Use your street smarts, be impulsive,” he said.